Events and Parties nowadays aren’t the simple affairs they were once upon a time. Nowadays, parties of all sorts are more complex.

 1. Internship or Voluntary Work with Event Planners

-Working as an intern volunteering with an event planning company is the very first and basic step to become a party planner.
+Working as an intern volunteering with an event planning company is the very first and basic step to becoming a party planner.
 Here you’ll learn a lot about what goes into making that wonderful and memorable party for a family or a large corporation.

-You’ll be helping with various small and large tasks as intern or volunteer.
+You’ll be helping with various small and large tasks as an intern or volunteer.
 This provides opportunities to get excellent insights into how event planners take care of everything to the finest detail.

 This would include everything from party decorations to food and beverages, serving guests to conducting games or other activities.

 Understandably, event planners organize parties on a larger scale.
-As beginner, you won’t have that many parties to plan.
+As a beginner, you won’t have that many parties to plan.

 And most likely, you wouldn’t have the large investments that are necessary.
 However, learning every detail helps you in becoming a party planner.

-2. Volunteer as Event Planner
+2. Volunteer as an Event Planner

-Once you have the necessary skills from an event planner, start volunteering as party and event planner.
+Once you have the necessary skills from an event planner, start volunteering as a party and event planner.
 Again, this is a very important step in becoming an event planner because you’ll get first-hand experience.

-Obviously, you’ll know some friends, relatives and neighbors that would be hosting a party in the near future.
+Obviously, you’ll know some friends, relatives, and neighbors that would be hosting a party in the near future.
 Request them to allow you to do the party planning.

 Usually, most people would be delighted by your offer since it helps them overcome lots of hassles and saves time.
 Whether or not to charge for these services is purely your choice.

-Normally, parties you can expect from relatives, friends and neighbors would be family events.
+Normally, parties you can expect from relatives, friends, and neighbors would be family events.
 In fact, family events are the most complex because it involves taking care of every attendee and ensuring they enjoy the party.

 3. Learn a Few Party Games

 Party trends nowadays indicate that people don’t expect only food and drink.
 Instead, they attend a party to have a good time.
-Therefore, they look forward to activities such as party games for children and adults, depending on the profile of guests.
+Therefore, they look forward to activities such as party games for children and adults, depending on the profile of the guests.

 Learning a few event games is fairly simple.
-You can watch excellent videos on YouTube and get clear idea of what kind of party games people of all ages enjoy.
+You can watch excellent videos on YouTube and get a clear idea of what kind of party games people of all ages enjoy.

 Actually, party games are very useful since they attract the attention of all attendees.
-This helps guests to bond with one-another and enjoy.
+This helps guests to bond with one another and enjoy.
 Guests tend to form groups when there’re no activities at an event.